 Upon final order of step-parent adoption, all legal ties between the biological parent and the child are severed.
 This includes ties to extended family.
 For example, if the father whose rights are terminated has wealthy family from which the child may inherit, the termination of parental rights may destroy that inheritance.
 Similarly, if a child is killed in an accident, the former parent will have no authority to bring a wrongful death case.
 After step-parent adoption, those legal rights exist between the child and the step-parent.
 That includes the step-parent’s duty to pay child support if he or she divorces the biological parent.
 It is as if the biological parent never existed, and the step-parent was always the parent.

 Every family is unique, and no one should ever assume that a step-parent adoption case will operate quickly and efficiently.
-Yes, the Florida Family Law forms are online, but many variables must be considered, particularly the likelihood of the biological parent consenting to the adoption and the long term consequences of destroying the legal connection between the parent and child and transferring those rights and obligations to the step-parent.
-It is always best to consult a licensed family law attorney, and I am available in Pensacola, Florida for free consultations.
+Yes, the Florida Family Law forms are online, but many variables must be considered, particularly the likelihood of the biological parent consenting to the adoption and the long-term consequences of destroying the legal connection between the parent and child and transferring those rights and obligations to the step-parent.
+It is always best to consult a licensed family law attorney, and I am available in Pensacola, Florida for consultations or by phone/video chat.